-The Broadband Forum TR-127 Ring Injection and Hook State Tool was developed by the DSL Consortium of the UNH-IOL.
+The Broadband Forum TR-127 Ring Injection and Hook State Tool was developed by the UNH-IOL for the DSL Testing Service.
 It is a custom tool used to precisely inject ringing at various phase angles for specific time durations, as well as altering the hook state at various angles of ringing phase as specified in the TR-127 documentation.

 Our custom in-house Broadband Forum TR-127 test tool uses a microcontroller to monitor an incoming ring signal and then precisely inject it onto the line at various phase angles.
 It also triggers an external CPE model to change the hook-state and simulate multiple phones on the CPE line.
 The tool can be interfaced via serial connection, and provides serial and on-board indicators of test status.
 For questions and comments, please contact Lincoln Lavoie.

 - Precisely controls ringing and hook state for TR-127 sections 8.3 through 8.9

 - Simulates both European and North American telephone models

 - Ringing and hook state can be controlled manually

 The tool can determine incoming ring frequency automatically, allowing for arbitrary and uncommon ringing frequencies.
 The use of a microcontroller allows for precision timing control of the ringing signal and hook states according to the TR-127 document.
 The self testing features allow us to ensure the tool is calibrated and operating correctly with the aid of an oscilloscope.
 The tool also has an additional opto-isolated input to allow for expandability in the future.